aslushnikov/latex-online/README.md

 This service is developed to compile latex documents online.
 It can build PDF directly from GIT repository with TeX sources or from any link to TeX file.

 In addition, the service provides command-line utility (for compiling local documents), API and Stand-Alone version.
-See "usage" section for more information.
+See more below.

 [Latex-Online](http://latexonline.cc)